 Another specialty of the Japanese cuisine are the Somen noodles.

 Per se, nothing really special as they are more ore less common noodles.
 They usually get served with regular soy sauce.
 The unique thing about this dish is obviously not the taste but much more the way of how it gets served.
 The noodles are floating in water.

 The trick is to catch the noodles out of the water with your chopsticks.
 And that is not as easy as it might sound like.

 This way, your meal becomes sort of an activity more than a common meal.
 In the video you can join Eduardo’s first try.
 He actually didn’t do that bad I think.
 What do you think?

 Not only delicious food but also the relaxed feeling of a bbq night with your friends you can find in this unique kind of restaurant.
 It’s called Yakiniku and you can find this amazing trend all over Japan.
 Especially in Osaka Yakiniku restaurants get more and more popular these days.
 It might not be the cheapest option to eat but it is still affordable if you are on a budget.
 The bigger the group the cheaper it usually gets.

 And even the dessert was amazingly well thought.
 They serve frozen strawberries filled with sweet condensed milk.
 After sitting around the hot grill for a while this is exactly what you need.
 Super refreshing!

 If you get the chance to join such a Japanese Barbecue, don’t hesistate and try it!

 As I have explained it before and I will more often.
 We need Okonomiyaki in Europe!
-For us, the absolutely best food in Japan!
+For us, the absolute best food in Japan!
 So guys, bring this trend to Europe as soon as possible!

 In the middle of the table there is a plate similar to a Barbecue.
 The original Okonomiyaki is from Osaka by the way.
 I would maybe describe it as a kind of grilled omelette.